 AFC manufactures a variety of PTFE and silicone-coated conveyor belting.
 These are commonly referred to as process belts, as some sort of change is imparted on the product when conveyed through a heat zone.
-This includes curing, cooking, and sealing, among others.
-PTFE-coated fiberglass is the ideal option for high temperature applications (up to 550°F) requiring consistent, clean release.
+This includes curing, cooking, and sealing, among other aggressive processes.
+PTFE-coated fiberglass is the ideal option for high temperature applications (up to 550°F or 287°C) that require consistent, clean release.
+Examples include:

 Our belting comes in a variety of proprietary coating formulas, and can be found under the trade names DuraFab®, DuraFlow®, DuraSil®, and DuraLam®.
 With a variety of splices, edging & tracking mechanisms, and installation accessories, AFC can provide you with a solution suited for your specific application.